Simple ways to Open Corrupt Excel file Without any Backup

 Step 5: A list of saved Excel files will be displayed.
 Choose the file you want to recover.

-TIP: Use Excel AutoBackup feature to reduce chances of data loss, by saving a previous version of your spreadsheet automatically.
+TIP: Use Excel’s AutoBackup feature to reduce chances of data loss, by saving a previous version of your spreadsheet automatically.

 Use an Excel File Repair Software

-If the above manual methods fail, repair the corrupt Excel file by using a third-party software solution such as Stellar Repair for Excel.
+If the above manual methods fail, repair the corrupt Excel file by using a third-party software, such as Stellar Repair for Excel.
 The software helps repair Excel (XLS and XLSX) files easily and effectively.

-Recovers all data components from corrupt file and saves those in a new blank Excel file.
+- Recovers all data components from the corrupt files and saves those in a new blank Excel file.

 - Compatible with Excel 2019, 2016, 2013, 2010, 2007, and lower versions.

 You can try the workarounds discussed in the blog to open a corrupt Excel file without a backup.
 Disabling the protected view feature can help you open the file.
 If the issue persists then try repairing the corrupted Excel file using the Open and Repair utility.
 Although, it may not be able to fix a severely corrupted workbook.
 In such a case you can use Stellar Repair for Excel.
 It is an advanced tool that can help you repair a corrupted Excel file with 100% integrity.